Skip to content

 The Heart of the Process

 The Intelligence Phase is where the main analytical work happens.
-This phase encompasses the first several method cycles, moving from broad reconnaissance to deeper understanding.
+It encompasses the first several method cycles, moving from broad reconnaissance to deeper understanding.
+Work here feeds the Solution Phase.

 Research and Analysis

-Systematic investigation across all ELSI categories, at multiple scales, in all three dimensions (space, time, context).
-This includes:
+Systematic investigation across all ELSI categories, at multiple scales, in all three dimensions (space, time, context):

-Expert consultations: Bringing in specialists for specific domains where the core team lacks depth.
+Expert consultations: Specialists for domains where the core team lacks depth.
+Bring them in for focused sessions rather than full-time involvement.

 System Mapping Workshops

-ELSI impact scans: Quick sweeps across all categories to identify areas of interest and concern.
+ELSI impact scans: Quick sweeps across all eight categories to identify areas of interest, concern, and opportunity.
+Use these early to direct deeper research.

-Network parameter analysis: Evaluating the system's connectivity, diversity, transparency, and other network properties.
+Network parameter analysis: Evaluating connectivity, diversity, transparency, and other network properties reveals structural strengths and weaknesses.

 Building Understanding